<function>

 or false

-, and therefore know y
+, and therefore have knowledge about y

 's type.
 This makes it possible to specialize its operations.